 By its own definition, Etsy.com is an online marketplace for artisans to sell their handmade items.
 Its mission is to enable people to make a living making things and to reconnect makers with buyers.
 For me, it’s a place for me to connect with a creative community.

-You can find just about anything on Etsy: greeting cards; jewellery; art; clothing; housewares; pottery; more, more, more; even supplies for those of you who love to be crafty.
+You can find just about anything on Etsy: greeting cards; jewellery; art; clothing; housewares; pottery; jewelry cleaners, boat cleaning products ; even supplies for those of you who love to be crafty.
 And there are clever ways to search for items, too.
 You can do it the old-fashioned way and search by category.
 Or, for those of you who have a sense of your colour palette, you can browse by colour.
-You can shop locally – a real concern for those who want to reduce their carbon footprint.
+Shop locally – a real concern for those who want to reduce their carbon footprint.
 You can “pounce” on objects by artists yet to be discovered.
 You can even have things custom made by an artist.
 Need a quilt in a specific size for your guest room?
 Put out a request to have it made.

 I love the spirit of Etsy.
 It’s not an auction, so you don’t have to wait to find out if you “won”.
 There’s no animosity towards random users in that regard.
 It’s just shopping for the sake of finding something pretty or useful, or pretty and useful, for that matter.
 It’s so nice to see that crafters have pulled themselves out of the basements of Church Bazaars, and have set their wares up for sale in a modern and creative forum.
 Oh sure, there’s the odd crocheted toilet paper roll cover, but they’re certainly in the minority.